Oops and Daisies

 Nearly 10 months after having my second, I still need to remind myself on a regular basis that I have an identity other than Mom, that my name isn’t “Mom” — even though I might hear it a trillion times a day.

 Hello, My name is Liz, and I do have hobbies outside of diaper changes and answering millions of my 3-year-old’s why questions.
-It’s just that it often takes me a couple months to finish a book, whereas it used to only take me a week.
+It’s just that it often takes me a month to finish a book, whereas it used to only take me a week.

 Yet there’s a reason flight attendants tell us to put the oxygen mask on ourselves first before we put them on our kids.